 Push marketing is generally considered as the traditional marketing model.
 It is the promotional strategy used by companies to put their message across to their targeted marketing, even when they do not show any interest in purchasing the product or getting to know more about it.
 Push marketing is most appropriate for the lesser-known products as it helps in creating awareness of the products.
 The product is directly offered to the customers through different channels to ensure that the customers are completely aware of the product while purchasing it.
 This kind of marketing is also referred to as ‘General Advertising’ or ‘Direct Response Marketing’.

-One-way communication is carried out by the company in push marketing.
-A message is usually developed by the company and is actually pushed across to the potential market using mass-marketing channels, for example television, radio, or print media.
-For majority of the companies, the most widely used push marketing strategies are advertisements on television or in newspapers and magazines, where products are introduced or sale announcements are made.
-In addition, direct mails, emails or brochures are also used to make the customers aware of a product/service.
+Push marketing is generally carried out using one-way communication channels.
+An advertising message is developed and pushed across to the potential market using mass-marketing channels like television, radio, or print media.
+For majority of the companies, the most widely used push marketing strategies are advertisements on television, newspapers and magazines where products are introduced or sale announcements are made.
+In addition, direct mails, emails or brochures are also used to make the customers aware of a product and/or service.

-A significant amount of reach is required by push marketing, which is why it is often considered as ‘interruptive’.
+Push marketing requires a significant amount of reach that is why it is often considered as ‘interruptive’.
 For example, they often show up as advertisements on television during a very intriguing serial or movie, thus serving as an interruption.

 The key idea in pull marketing is to create a strategy through which customers come to you themselves.
 It is also referred to as inbound marketing and tries to make the product or service visible to the potential customers so that they acknowledge their interest in the product and reach the company to seek solutions.
 Pull marketing is carried out through the latest marketing channels such as websites, search engine optimization (SEO), search engine marketing (SEM), blogging and social media marketing.